peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 side-car service) send the notifications, enabling this functionality even before the emergence of native support in nameserver software.

-## Processing of NOTIFY Messages
+## Processing of NOTIFY Messages for Delegation Maintenance

+The following algorithm applies to NOTIFY(CDS) and NOTIFY(CSYNC) processing.

-NOTIFY(CDS) messages carrying notification payloads (records) for several child zones MUST be discarded, as sending them is an error.
+NOTIFY messages carrying notification payloads (records) for several child zones MUST be discarded, as sending them is an error.

-Upon receipt of a (potentially forwarded) valid NOTIFY(CDS) message for a particular child zone at the published address for CDS notifications, the receiving side (parent registry or registrar) has two options:
+Upon receipt of a (potentially forwarded) valid NOTIFY message for a particular child zone at the published notification endpoint, the receiving side (parent registry or registrar) has two options:

   1. Acknowledge receipt by sending a NOTIFY response as described in
-     {{!RFC1996}} Section 4.7 (identical to NOTIFY query, but with QR bit set) and schedule an immediate check of the CDS and CDNSKEY RRsets as published by that particular child zone.
+     {{!RFC1996}} Section 4.7 (identical to NOTIFY query, but with QR bit set and any EDNS0 Report-Channel options removed), and schedule an immediate check of the CDS/CDNSKEY/CSYNC RRsets published by that particular child zone (as appropriate for the type of NOTIFY received).

-     If the NOTIFY message contains an {{!RFC9567}} EDNS0 Report-Channel option with an agent domain subordinate or equal to one of the NS hostnames listed in the delegation, the processing party SHOULD report any errors occurring during CDS/CDNSKEY processing by sending a report query with an appropriate extended DNS error code as described in {{!RFC8914}}.
+     If the NOTIFY message contains an {{!RFC9567}} EDNS0 Report-Channel option with an agent domain subordinate or equal to one of the NS hostnames listed in the delegation, the processing party SHOULD report any errors occurring during CDS/CDNSKEY/CSYNC processing by sending a report query with an appropriate extended DNS error code as described in {{!RFC8914}}.
 Reporting may be done asynchronously (outside of the NOTIFY transaction).

-     When using period scanning, notifications preempt the scanning timer.
-If the NOTIFY-induced check finds that the CDS/CDNSKEY RRset is indeed new or has changed, the corresponding child's timer may be reset and the scanning frequency reduced (e.g., to once a week).
+     When using periodic scanning, notifications preempt the scanning timer.
+If the NOTIFY-induced check finds that the CDS/CDNSKEY/CSYNC RRset is indeed new or has changed, the corresponding child's timer may be reset and the scanning frequency reduced (e.g., to once a week).
-     If a CDS/CDNSKEY change is later detected through scanning (without having received a notification), NOTIFY-related state SHOULD be cleared, reverting to the default scanning schedule for this child.
+     If a CDS/CDNSKEY/CSYNC change is later detected through scanning (without having received a notification), NOTIFY-related state SHOULD be cleared, reverting to the default scanning schedule for this child.

-     When introducing CDS/CDNSKEY scanning support at the same time as NOTIFY(CDS) support, backwards compatibility considerations
+     When introducing CDS/CDNSKEY/CSYNC scanning support at the same time as NOTIFY support, backwards compatibility considerations
      regarding the scanning interval do not apply; a low-frequency scanning schedule MAY thus be used by default in such cases.